JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 - `ViveGrip_Interactable`
 - `BoxCollider`
-- `OnViveGripInteraction(bool held)`
+- `OnViveGripInteraction(bool grabbed)`

 The button is a cube with `ViveGrip_Interactable` attached.
 It doesn't need to be picked up so it doesn't automatically add a `Rigidbody` and I use the default collider.
-Instead of being grabbable, any `OnViveGripInteraction(bool held)` methods in scripts attached to the object will be called when its interacted with.
+Instead of being grabbable, any `OnViveGripInteraction(bool grabbed)` methods in scripts attached to the object will be called when its interacted with.

 In this case, the attached script will move the button in and back out when triggered.